Will we take time out on Thanksgiving Day to make it truly a day of Thanksgiving this year? What do you have to be thankful for?

 It is for blessings such as these, and more especially for the restoration of the blessing of peace, that I now recommend that the second Thursday in April next be set apart as a day on which the people of every religious denomination may in their solemn assemblies unite their hearts and their voices in a freewill offering to their Heavenly Benefactor of their homage of thanksgiving and of their songs of praise.

 Given at the city of Washington on the 4th day of March, A. D. 1815, and of the Independence of the United States the thirty-ninth.

 Two items come to mind as I approach this Thanksgiving Day.
-First, how did we get so far from a President encouraging us to go to our churches to pray on Thanksgiving Day to the ACLU thrusting itself upon us to declare anathema any kind of mention of God in public speech at all!
+First, how did we get so far from a President encouraging us to go to our churches to pray on Thanksgiving Day to our secular society declaring it anathema for any kind of mention of God in public speech at all.

 Then there’s this: How many families turn off the football games for a moment and actually pause at the Thanksgiving table to have family members reflect on what they’re thankful for and to offer thanks for them?

 How ‘bout your family?
 What are your traditions around the Thanksgiving table?
 Do you pray?
 (If you don’t have a ritual of sorts, perhaps you can start one.
 Take a few minutes and ask folks to write one thing they’re thankful for; then mix them up and have others share them instead of rushing into eating.
 (At the bottom of this post I’ve added an article by a guest columnist in last Sunday’s New York Times entitled “Five ways to exercise your thankfulness muscles.”)